You WANT TO, but are you WILLING TO? Casey's Journey to becoming the Burn the Fat Challenge Champion

 This may come to a shock to a lot of people, but I didn't use weights during this challenge.
 The BFFM program has a motivation element, a nutrition element, a cardio element and a resistance training element.
 For the resistance training part, I used a series of exercises such as push up, pull ups, chair dips and ab exercises.
 I added in some yoga and some plyo workouts into the mix throughout, in addition to my cardio.

 Am I against lifting weights?
 Heck no!
-I lived in the gym when I was playing football and I just purchased a gym membership at a charity auction, so I am going to try to add a little mass next.
+I lived in the gym when I was playing football and I just purchased a gym membership at a charity auction, so I am going to try to add a little muscle mass next.
 The main reason I chose the workout schedule I did at the time was simple: I felt I would need to work out every day and I planned 3 days per week (at least) for double workouts.
 I live almost 70 miles round trip to the gym that we have for the police dept where I work (and unfortunately there is no shower there so it was impossible to drive in and workout before my shift started).
 I also work some wildly variable shifts, so working out at home seemed to be the only option that was repeatable week to week.
 And it's all about consistency.

 Like a lot of people 42 years old, I have parts and pieces that hurt more than others.
 I have had two knee surgeries and both my shoulders have had their moments.
 What I found is using these workouts at home has gotten me in shape and gave my joints a break for a while too and that has now given me a good jumping off point where for the next goal I can push my fitness to the next level.

 One last thing on doing these types of simple workouts: They're very measurable and it's quite motivating to see the improvements over time.
 When I started, I could only do one standard pull up and the second one would kill me to try to get it.
 Now I do a series of 55 pull ups on Monday nights followed up with a series of 200 variable types of push ups.
-It is a great motivator to see these improvements as you get stronger.
+It's a great motivator to see these improvements as you get stronger.
 Same with plyo and cardio workouts.
 Set time limits and do as many as you can in 30 seconds or a minute.
 Track this!
 As you improve, so will your confidence and your desire to push on, you will get where you are wanting to hit the workout again so you can try to break your personal record each workout.

 4. Final thoughts and random tips.